grokking-vietnam/workshop/be002/practice.md

 Each node in a Cassandra cluster is responsible for a certain set of data which is determined by the partitioner.
 A partitioner is a hash function for computing the resultant token for a particular row key.
 This token is then used to determine the node which will store the first replica.

 ### Partition key
 The purpose of partition key is to identify the partition or node in the cluster which stores that row.
 When data is read or write from the cluster a function called Partitioner is used to compute the hash value of the partition key.
 This hash value is used to determine the node/partition which contains that row.
-For example rows whose partition key values range from 1000 to 1234 may reside in node A and rows with partition key values range from 1235 to 2000 may reside in node B as shown in figure 1.
-If a row contains partition key whose hash value is 1233 then it will be stored in node A.

 Cassandra offers the following partitioners:
 - **Murmur3Partitioner (default)**: uniformly distributes data across the cluster based on MurmurHash hash values.